 We have risk assessed some properties as unsafe or inaccessible for our crew to collect bins and bulky waste.
 These properties will usually have their large communal bins placed on the street instead of within the grounds of the property.
 Where this is the case with your property, please present your bulky waste no earlier than the day before your scheduled Collection Date in front of your property.
 Do not leave it in your back court as it will not be collected.
 Please ensure you do not obstruct the street.

-From 10 December, residents in flats can make requests for bulk uplift.
+Residents in flats can make requests for bulk uplift.
 However, your landlord or factor may already have made arrangements for bulk waste collections so you may wish to check with them first.

 Residents who are tenants of Housing Associations can make requests for bulk uplift.
 However, your HA may already have made arrangements for bulk waste collections so you may wish to check with them first.